somasis/musl-wiki/alternatives.md

   libraries to avoid and what to replace them with.
 - [Puppy Linux forum thread on Unbloated resources]
 - [choosing an ssl library]
-- [BusyBox tiny utility recommendations]
+- [Busybox tiny utility recommendations]
 - [Unbloated resources in C] \(beware of stb* from nothings.org since author is ignorant about invoking UB\)
 - [embutils]